 - General reasons agreed by ‘Mutual Consent’ with the Buyer

 9. How does the Agreement work in a Chain?

-The agreement can be signed BUT NO PAYMENT IS TAKEN if the chain is not complete.
 Once complete then the Buyer can start the agreement by making their Reservation Fee payment.
 If at any point the chain collapses then the agreement simply ‘PAUSES’.
 The agreement is NOT DEPENDENT ON ALL OF THE CHAIN having a reservation agreement.

 10. What happens when the agreement pauses?